 Venous malformations (VM) are spaghetti-like clusters of blood-filled veins and can be disfiguring and painful.
 If they are accidentally bumped or cut, they can bleed profusely, making removal a challenging process.

 Dr. Jonathan Perkins and his research team have pioneered a safe method to remove VMs in the head and neck by first injecting n-butyl cyanoacrylate (n-BCA) glue, a medical variation of the familiar household item super glue.
-The procedure has become the standard of care at Children’s for certain types of VMs.
+The procedure has become the standard of care at Seattle Children’s for certain types of VMs.
 The team published a report about the technique in the journal Otolaryngology–Head and Neck Surgery.

 Propranolol treatment of infantile hemangiomas